insin/newforms/docs/forms.rst

    This is intended intended as the entry point for defining your own forms.

-   You can do this using its ``extend()`` function, which is provided by `Concur`_.
+   You can do this using its static ``extend()`` function, which is provided by `Concur`_.

-   .. js:function:: Form.extend({prototypeProps, constructorProps})
+   .. js:function:: Form.extend(prototypeProps[, constructorProps])

       Creates a new constructor which inherits from Form.

       :param Object prototypeProps:
-         Form Fields and other prototype properties for the new form, such as a custom constructor and validation methods.
+         form Fields and other prototype properties for the new form, such as a custom constructor and validation methods.

+      :param Object constructorProps:
+         properties to be set directly on the new constructor function.

    .. _`Concur`: https://github.com/insin/concur

-.. js:function:: DeclarativeFieldsMeta({prototypeProps, constructorProps})
+.. js:function:: DeclarativeFieldsMeta(prototypeProps[, constructorProps])

    This mixin function is responsible for setting up form fields when a new Form constructor is being created.